GkhnGG/GkhnGG/README.md

 -📚 Minor: Software Development

 ### Current Focus:
-I am currently dedicating my time to mastering Python and web development.
+I am currently dedicating my time to mastering Python.
-As a sophomore, I am enthusiastic about expanding my knowledge in software development and applying it to real-world problems.
+I am enthusiastic about expanding my knowledge in software development and applying it to real-world problems.

 ### Connect with me